pronovic/apologies/DEVELOPER.md

 ### External Tools

-Optionally, you might want to set up external tools for some of common developer tasks: code reformatting and the PyLint and MyPy checks.
+Optionally, you might want to set up external tools for some of common developer tasks: code reformatting and the Ruff and MyPy checks.
 One nice advantage of doing this is that you can configure an output filter, which makes the Ruff linter and MyPy errors clickable.
 To set up external tools, go to PyCharm settings and find **Tools > External Tools**.
 Add the tools as